 2. Use a VPN

-A virtual private network (VPN) is a must-have tool for iPhone users.
+A virtual private network (VPN) is a must-have tool for iPhone and iPad users.
 It is a necessity for people who commute often and regularly use public Wi-Fi.
 VPN’s encrypt all incoming and outbound traffic making it hard for anyone to intercept.
-Some of the best VPNs for iPhone use 256-it encryption to secure data, and even if someone does intercept the data, no one will be able to decode it.
+Some of the premium VPN for iPhone utilize strong 256-bit encryption to fortify your data, ensuring it remains indecipherable even if intercepted.

 How to enable it: Go to Settings > General > VPN > Add VPN Configuration.
 Add information that will be given by your VPN provider.

-Another way is to simply download the VPN app on iPhone from App Store and let it automatically configure on your iPhone.
+Another way is to simply download the best VPN for iPhone from App Store and let it automatically configure on your iPhone.
 For more information, you can read our ExpressVPN iPhone guide.
 Just follow these steps below:

 3. Set up two-factor authentication

 Even if you set up a strong password, it can be cracked by a patient hacker.
 To further strengthen the security of your iPhone devices, experts recommend setting up two-factor authentication that locks down your accounts, so strangers cannot access them even if they have your password.